swdutta/Photons/about.markdown

 permalink: /about/
 ---

-This site was created by Sunil Dutta during a pandemic.
+This site was created by Sunil Dutta.